How to Play Codenames Rules

 Spymaster Gives a Clue

-- This indicates the number of correct guesses the team can make for the turn.
+- Spymaster gives a one-word clue and shouts out the number of codenames it relates to.
+This number will indicate the number of correct guesses the team can make for the turn.
 If the team makes a correct guess form previous clue, they are allowed 1 extra guess

-- Team loses if they uncover an Assassin card.
+The team loses if they uncover an Assassin card.

 - The clue must be about the meaning of the words